igdaniel-1/aerospaceProg-unit3/README.md

 ## Libraries and File Formats

 ## Installing Requirements.
-These files have various requirements, each of which are specific at the top of their respective file.
+These files have various requirements, each of which are specified at the top of their respective file.
 These dependencies include astropy, matplotlib, spiceypy, astroquery, skyfield, and/or pandas.

 I created these files to be run in a virtual environment to get around the pip3 "externally-managed-environment" error.
 You can run set up the environment the same way I did by following these steps.